ctxswitch/genie/README.md

 Get let wired up, redo the whitespace control tokens.
 I just finished up a rudimentary delim identifier (should refactor) but there is an infinite loop

+Requirements
+- The functions will need to modify text during runtime since there can be dynamic data between the function blocks.
+This is a bit of a performance hit but I think we are ok for now.
+We can refactor for performance later.
+These functions are applied during template execution.
+- Treat lstrip and trim as functions that are wrapped around a text block.
+- I need to delimit text blocks per line.
+It will make it easy to wrap them.

+Question?
+Why wouldn't we just enable trim by default and get rid of lshift?
+Seems like we wouldn't really care about whitespace control with what we want to do.
+It never really made sense in the templates anyway except that you ended up with values all spread out...
+  - to remove this behavior, we'd just skip a single new line after the block close if it exists, then there's nothing else to do.  lshift just seems pretty ineffective at this point.